whily/notes/xps-archlinux.md

 2. Run `primusrun steam`, which is inefficient compared with the 1st method.

+To show FPS counter, Steam -> Settings -> In-Game, select in drop-down menu for FPS counter.

 #### SSH key

 To add the SSH key to the SSH agent, install package `keychain`, follow